-A hamartoma is a benign lesion composed of various native tissues, but growing in a disorganized way.
+Hamartoma are benign lesions composed of various native fibrofatty tissues, but growing in a disorganized way.

 Hamartomas are mostly without symptoms and are usually not even detected unless they appear on an image taken for some other reason.
 But, if the lump grows very large, it can cause cosmetic distortion of the breast shape, which is usually corrected by surgically removing the lump.

-The main concern about hamartoma is that it can present as either a palpable lump or apparent breast mass on a mammogram (diagnostic X-ray), and this naturally leads to follow-up investigations to rule out possible breast cancer.
-There is also a slim chance that breast carcinoma can be coincidentally developing within the epithelial cells of the hamartoma, so it has to be analyzed quite carefully.
+The main concern about hamartoma is that it can present as either a palpable lump or apparent breast mass on a mammogram (diagnostic chest x-ray), and this naturally leads to follow-up investigations to rule out possible breast cancer.
+There is also a slim chance that breast carcinoma can be coincidentally developing within the endothelial cells of the hamartoma, so it has to be analyzed quite carefully.

 Other names for hamartoma: fibroadenolipoma, lipofibroadenoma, or adenolipoma